Leuven: Student population

 Leuven has a large international student population, mainly concentrated around the city centre.
-The Katholieke Universiteit Leuven (KU Leuven; University of Leuven) has two campuses in the city, with a total of more than 45,000 students as of January 2020.
+The Katholieke Universiteit Leuven (KU Leuven; University of Leuven) has three campuses in the city, with a total of more than 50,000 students as of June 2024.
 It is the oldest Catholic university still in existence in the world, and the largest university in Belgium.
 There are also a number of hogescholen (universities of applied sciences), such as the UC Leuven-Limburg (UCLL).

 Transport

 Within the city and its immediate surroundings, most distances can be covered on foot or with a bicycle.
 Several streets are off-limits to vehicle traffic and, within the city centre, road speed regulations prescribe 30 km/h as the maximum speed limit, making it a pedestrian and bicycle-friendly city.
 There are also a few car parking lots.

 There are numerous buses, primarily operated by the public transport company De Lijn, that connect the city with the region while providing travel options within the city centre.
 The so-called Ringbus follows the ring road of the city.
-Buses 616, 652 and 651 connect Leuven with Brussels Airport.
+Buses 91 and 616 connect Leuven with Brussels Airport.

 Leuven railway station is located on the NMBS railway lines 35 (Leuven–Aarschot–Hasselt), 36 (Brussels–Liège), 36N (Schaerbeek–Leuven), 53 (Schellebelle–Leuven), and 139 (Leuven–Ottignies).
 In Bierbeek, south-east of Leuven, lies the beginning of HSL 2, the high-speed railway towards Liège.

 The European route E40 passes Leuven in the south, the European route E314 connects Leuven with the city of Aachen.

 Politics

 Mayor

-The governing coalition of Leuven consists of SP.A (14 out of 47 seats), Groen (10 seats) and CD&V (8 seats), with SP.A providing the mayor with Mohamed Ridouani.
-The opposition is composed of N-VA (11 seats), open VLD (2 seats), PVDA (1 seat) and Vlaams Belang (1 seat).
+After the municipal election on 13 October 2024, the Vooruit party strengthens its position.
+The governing coalition of Leuven will continue working together which consists of Vooruit (23 out of 47 seats), Groen (5 seats) and CD&V (7 seats), with Vooruit providing the mayor with Mohamed Ridouani.
+The opposition is composed of N-VA (10 seats), PVDA (1 seat) and Vlaams Belang (1 seat).